Papaw99/s5153091_3813ICT_ASSIGNMENT/README.md

 ## REST API

+The application makes use of 12 15 REST API's to fetch data from the JSON data files.
+The server makes use of fileSync to fetch and write data from and to the JSON files.
+The server also makes use of a JSON parser to convert the raw FS data into readable JSON.

 ### auth

+The auth API makes use of the post method and is used for user authentication.
+The auth API takes in the userName and password.
+The api then takes the body of data from the application and runs it through a for loop of and compares the input userName and passWord with the users on the server.
+If the user is matched, it sends back the user data with the valid field set as true.
+Otherwise, if no data is found that matches the credentials, it sends a valid state of false.

 ### createUser

+The createUser API makes use of the post method to create a user.
+The method takes in a body of data that follows the data structure of a user.
+The user data is then pushed into the array of users.
+The user array is then converted into rawdata using the JSON.stringify method and then it is written into the users JSON file.

 ### getUsers

+The getUsers API makes use of the get method to send an aray of users to the requester.

 ### getGroups

+The getGroups API makes use of the get method to send an array of groups to the requester.

 ### getGroupMemberships

+The getGroupMemberships API makes use of the get method to send an array of groupMemberships to the requester.

 ### changeRole

+The changeRole API makes use of the post method.
+It takes in a userName and the new role.
+A for loop is then used to loop through the list of users and compares it the userNames in the list with the input userName.
+Once the right userName is found, it changes the roles in the array and the writes the new list of users to the users JSON file.

 ### deleteUser

+The deleteUser API makes use of the post method.
+It takes in a userName.
+A for loop is used to loop through the list of users and compares it with the userNames in the list with the input userName.
+Once the right user is found, the splice function is used to remove the user and a new array is written into the users JSON file.

 ### deleteGroup

+The deleteGroup api makes use of the post method.
+It takes in a groupID and then runs it through a for loop of groups.
+It compares the input groupID with the list of groupIDs and once it finds the right one, it uses the splce function to delete the group and re-writes the new group of arrays nto the groups JSON file.

 ### createGroup

+The createGroup API uses the post method.
+It takes in a groupName.
+The method then assigns a groupID based on the array length of groups.
+The group is then added to the array of groups using the push function.
+The new array is then written into the groups JSON file.

 ### getChannels

+The getChannels API makes use of the get method to send an array of channels to the requester.

 ### getChannelMemberships

+The getChannelMemberships API makes use of the get method to send an arrray of channelMemberships to the requester.

 ### deleteChannel

+The deleteChannel API makes use of the post method.
+It takes in a channelID and runs a for loop with the length of channels array.
+The for loop compares the input channelID with the channelIDs in the array and once the right channel is found, the splice function is used to delete the channel.
+The new array is then written into the channels JSON file.

 ### createChnnel

+The createChannel API makes use of the post method.
+It takes in a groupID and a channelName.
+The unique channelID is assigned using the array length of channels.
+The push function is used to add the new channel into the channels array and then the new array is written into the channels JSON file.

 ### addToGroup

+The addToGroup API makes use of the post method.
+It takes in a useID a groupID and by default, it assigns the user a role of member.
+The new group membership is then added to the groupMemberships array and the array is written into the groupMemberships JSON file.

+### addToChannel

+The addToCHannel API makes use of the post method.
+It takes in a userID and channelID.
+The new channel membership is written into the channelMemberships array using the push function.
+The array is then written into the channelMemberships JSON file.

 ## Angular Architecture